shihyuntang/SME/docs/usage/sme_struct.rst

     Determines how the radial velocity is fitted, or if it is fitted at all.

     - none: No radial velocity fitting
+    - fix: Use the set value for the radial velocity, but don't change it
     - each: Fit each wavelength segment individally
     - whole: Fit the whole spectrum at once